all3dp/all3dp-eblast-templates/README.md

 The newsletter template are located in the "`/src`-folder".
 To build all templates execute "`yarn build`".
 The output of the buildprocess goes to "`/.output`".

+- use `yarn dev` to enter MJML watch mode.
+Template output goes to `/.output`
+- use `yarn test` to validate your templates
+- use `yarn build` to build templates.
+The output goes to `/.output`

 ### Templates:

 Templates are based on MJML syntax, see https://mjml.io for details.